The time has again come to share my bullet journal spreads with you.

 Next in my bullet journal came the success page.

-It’s something I started last month with the intention to note accomplishments or anything else worth celebrating that has happened to me during each day.
+It’s something I started last month with the intention of noting accomplishments or anything else worth celebrating that has happened to me during each day.

 You could say that in a way, I view the success page as an achievement list. 😉